 - Step 5 - Once your new service is up and running, call your old carrier to cancel and request a final bill.

 Looking for a new phone carrier?
 No problem.
 Long gone are the days when you got a shiny new phone and then become locked into a carrier for the next 24 months.
 Welcome to the very flexible future of mobile phones.
-The Xfinity Mobile Switch Squad will handle every step: swap your SIM, port your number, and break up with your carrier for you; all you have to do is walk out as an Xfinity Mobile customer and start saving up for $400 a year.
+The Xfinity Mobile Switch Squad will handle every step: swap your SIM, port your number, and break up with your carrier for you; all you have to do is walk out as an Xfinity Mobile customer and start saving up to $600 a year.

 For more information on Xfinity Mobile’s wireless plan offerings, visit xfinity.com/mobile.